Marleau scores 500th goal, surging Sharks down Canucks 4-1

+VANCOUVER, British Columbia (AP) -- Patrick Marleau didn't want to mess around with his march to 500 goals.

+The way the veteran San Jose sniper has been putting the puck in the net, it's no surprise he got it over with fast.

-VANCOUVER, British Columbia (AP) -- Patrick Marleau scored his 500th career goal, Chris Tierney tallied twice and the surging San Jose Sharks defeated the Vancouver Canucks 4-1 on Thursday night.
+Marleau scored his 500th career goal in the first period, Chris Tierney tallied twice and the surging Sharks defeated the Vancouver Canucks 4-1 on Thursday night.

+The 37-year-old Marleau became the 45th player in NHL history to reach the milestone, and the 18th to do it with his original team.
+He closed in on the feat quickly thanks to seven goals and one assist over his last five games.

+Quiet and reserved since his rookie season in 1997, Marleau said after Thursday's morning skate that he wanted to get No. 500 as soon as possible - mainly because it would put the questions to bed.

+Marleau has had a sometimes-tumultuous tenure with the Sharks.
+There were times when it appeared he might be traded, but hanging in and getting all 500 goals with one franchise - and becoming the first San Jose player to do it - is what he's most proud of.

+''When you hit a mark like this, you just start thinking about everybody who's helped you along the way,'' Marleau said. ''Playing with one club and playing with a lot of guys for a lot of years on this team, it means a lot to share that with them and see how happy they are for you.''

-Brent Burns added a goal and an assist for the Sharks, and Martin Jones stopped 32 shots.
+Burns had a goal and an assist for the Sharks, and Martin Jones stopped 32 shots.
 San Jose improved to 8-1-0 over its last nine games to move three points ahead of Anaheim for first place in the Pacific Division.

 Philip Larsen scored for the Canucks, who got 28 saves from Ryan Miller.
 Vancouver lost in regulation at home for the first time since Dec.
 22, snapping a 7-0-1 run at Rogers Arena.